- 📖 Geeky Medics OSCE Book

 Past medical history

-Pre-syncope / syncope – has the patient has previous symptoms of dizziness or loss of consciousness?
+- Pre-syncope/syncope (e.g. previous symptoms of dizziness or loss of consciousness)

-Malignancy – loss of consciousness / seizures can be the presenting symptom of primary brain malignancy or secondary intracerebral metastases
+- Malignancy (e.g. loss of consciousness/seizures can be the presenting symptom of primary brain malignancy or secondary intracerebral metastases)

 “I take ramipril for my blood pressure but no other regular medication.
-I’ve had several episodes of dizziness over the last year or so as I said earlier.
-I’ve not had any heart attacks or other medical problems.
-I’ve never taken any recreational drugs!
-There’s no diseases that run in my family and I live alone in a bungalow.
-I used to drink a few pints of beer a week, but I’ve stopped altogether now.
-I don’t smoke and I’m now retired and I don’t drive.”
+I’ve had several episodes of dizziness over the last year or so.
+I’ve not had any heart attacks or other medical problems and I’ve never taken any recreational drugs.
+There are no diseases that run in my family and I live alone in a bungalow.
+I used to drink a few pints of beer a week, but I stopped drinking a few years ago.
+I don’t smoke, I’m now retired and I don’t drive.”

 - Cardiovascular examination